maureenesthw/poke-web/README.md

 To run the web app locally, follow these steps:

 1. Clone the Git repository: `git clone <repository-url>`
-2. Navigate to the project directory: `cd pokemon-web-app`
+2. Navigate to the project directory: `cd poke-web`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open a web browser and visit `http://localhost:3000` to access the application.